-Last Updated April 15, 2019
+Last Updated September 12, 2019

-This EU-US Privacy Shield Statement applies to all Personal Data (defined below) that is received by Critical Research in the US from the EEA.
+This EU-US Privacy Shield Statement (“EU-US Privacy Shield Statement”) applies to all Personal Data (defined below) that is received by Critical Research in the US from the EEA or Switzerland.
 Critical Research commits to comply with the Privacy Shield Principles in respect of such Personal Data.

-In compliance with the Privacy Shield Principles, Critical Research commits to resolve complaints about our collection or use of your personal information.
+With respect to Personal Data received or transferred pursuant to the Privacy Shield, Critical Research is subject to the regulatory enforcement powers of the US Federal Trade Commission.
+In compliance with the Privacy Shield Principles, Critical Research commits to resolve complaints about our transfer of your personal information from the EU or Switzerland to the United States.
 EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Critical Research at email@example.com.

-Critical Research has further committed to refer unresolved Privacy Shield complaints to the International Centre for Dispute Resolution, the international division of the American Arbitration Association (ICDR/AAA), an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please http://go.adr.org/privacyshield.html for more information or to file a complaint.
+Critical Research has further committed and you agree to refer unresolved Privacy Shield complaints to the International Centre for Dispute Resolution, the international division of the American Arbitration Association (ICDR/AAA), an alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit http://go.adr.org/privacyshield.html for more information or to file a complaint.
 The services of ICDR/AAA are provided at no cost to you.

-In certain circumstances, the Privacy Shield Framework provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Privacy Shield Principles.
+In certain circumstances, the Privacy Shield Principles provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Privacy Shield Principles.